|Hunting Home||Contact Us||News||DNR Home|

 Class RM, RRM stamps or Class DT licenses may be used to take one either-sex deer in the 43 counties or parts thereof having a Class N or NN antlerless season bag limit of one unlimited or three antlerless (Class N) deer (see muzzleloader map page 31).
 See pages 16-17 for muzzleloader regulations on WMAs and other public lands.

 Wilson Cove Deer Study Area and Hillcrest Wildlife Management Area

 Wilson Cove Deer Study Area, located in Hardy County on the George Washington National Forest, and Hillcrest WMA, located in Hancock County, will have muzzleloader only deer season November 24 – December 6, 2014.
 During this period, only single shot muzzleloaders, including "in-lines" of .38 caliber

 Older-aged Deer Management Areas

 All antlered deer taken on Beech Fork Lake, Bluestone Lake, Burnsville Lake and McClintic WMAs and Coopers Rock and Calvin Price State Forests must have a minimum outside antler spread of 14 inches (ear tip to ear tip).
 The annual antlered deer bag limit is one for archery and firearms seasons combined.
 It is illegal to bait or feed wildlife on these areas (see page 12).

 WEST VIRGINIA CWD Containment Area

-See page 12 for special regulations regarding deer carcass transport and baiting and feeding of wildlife within Hampshire and portion of Hardy and Morgan counties.
+See page 12 for special regulations regarding deer carcass transport and baiting and feeding of wildlife within Hampshire and portions of Hardy and Morgan counties.

-It is legal to hunt small game with .22 caliber or smaller rimfire during this muzzleloader season.
+It is legal to hunt small game with .22 caliber or smaller rimfire during the muzzleloader season.